jacklv999/mytest/读书笔记/Business Related/Interview Note.md

     - selfwareness
     - why fit this job
     - latter 3-5 year
+- Why would you choose DA as your job?
+  - self interest
+    - self capabilities
+  - 1v1 with many other people
+    - in the all job:
+      - it's important
+      - it’s what I want
 - Question to interviewer
   - daily schedule;
   - after JD, expectation to candidate;